Seven Secretaries of the SKOJ: Legacy

 On 30 May 1950, the remains of all Seven Secretaries were reburied, together with six other communist leaders, in the Tomb of the People's Heroes at Zagreb's Mirogoj Cemetery.
 During the communist period in Yugoslavia, the Seven Secretaries were glorified as heroes of the revolution and an example for young people to follow.
-In 1981, TV Beograd broadcast television mini-series "Seven Secretaries of the SKOJ".
+In 1981, TV Beograd broadcast a television mini-series "Seven Secretaries of the SKOJ".
 Many streets, schools, military barracks and other institutions were named "Seven Secretaries of the SKOJ".
 Many of those were later renamed due to decommunization.
 "Sedam sekretara SKOJ-a" Elementary School in New Belgrade was renamed "Laza Kostić" in 2005.
 As of 2025, there are seven streets in Serbia still named "Sedam sekretara SKOJ-a".

 In Communist Yugoslavia, "Seven Secretaries of the SKOJ" was also the name of a prestigious award awarded to young people for achievements in arts, literature, science and sports.
 It was awarded by the Zagreb's City Conference of the Socialist Youth League from 1965 to 1989.